 Summer Learning Programs: IFTA Class Descriptions

-Summer dance, music, theatre, and visual arts classes.
+Summer Institute for the Arts includes dance, music, theatre, visual art, and fashion classes.

 Grade 9 (IFT2035)

-- 1 of 4 classes assigned to students.
-(Students must select the HPE9 class as their 1st choice during registration for guaranteed placement otherwise they may not get into the class.)
+- Students must select the HPE9 class as their;mainchoice, not alternate, during registration for guaranteed placement otherwise they may not get into the class.
 Three additional IFTA classes should be chosen in order to complete student schedules.